AndriiBanduliak/Softseve_2023-2024/PYTHON PRACTICAL/tasks/README.md

 then
 serialize(user_dict, "2", FileType.BYTE) -> creates file with name "2" and this file will contain user_dict as byte array
 serialize("String", "string.json", FileType.JSON) -> creates file with name "string.json" and text "String"

+## Task 37

+You have to create a main course and a dessert at an Italian and a French restaurant, but you won't mix one cuisine with the other.

+### Your task is:

+1. Define a class `Product` with an abstract method `cook()`.
+This class would be the base class for the next classes:
+    - `class FettuccineAlfredo` with field `name` ("Fettuccine Alfredo"), method `cook()` provides an output of the formatted string "Italian main course prepared: " and name of the dish;
+    - `class Tiramisu`, with field `name` ("Tiramisu"), method `cook()` provides an output of the formatted string "Italian dessert prepared: " and name of the dish;
+    - `class DuckALOrange`, with field `name` ("Duck À L'Orange"), method `cook()` provides an output of the formatted string "French main course prepared: " and name of the dish;
+    - `class CremeBrulee`, with field `name` ("Crème brûlée"), method `cook()` provides an output of the formatted string "French dessert prepared: " and name of the dish.

+2. Define a class `Factory` with an abstract method `get_dish()` that takes `type_of_meal` as a parameter.
+This class would be the base class for the classes `ItalianDishesFactory` and `FrenchDishesFactory`.
+The method `get_dish()` according to `type_of_meal` ("main" or "dessert") invokes the dish of appropriate cuisine.

+3. Define a class `FactoryProducer` with the method `get_factory()`.
+The method takes the parameter `type_of_factory` and invokes the appropriate dishes factory (classes `ItalianDishesFactory` or `FrenchDishesFactory`).

+## Task 38

+Your task is to create an application for the departmental store.
+Initially, there was one and only one type of discount called the On-Sale-Discount (50%).
+But as time passes, the owner of the departmental store demands for including some other types of discount also for the customers.

+### Solution

+To solve this problem efficiently, we can use the Strategy design pattern.
+This pattern allows us to define a family of algorithms, encapsulate each one, and make them interchangeable.
+The strategy pattern lets the algorithm vary independently from clients that use it.